 3. Hybrid Alumni Association

-This type of association strikes a balance between the priorities of both alumni and the institution.
-Hence, these are managed by the alumni and the alma mater.
-Either established by the institution or alumni, this association accommodates both the stakeholders equally in its structure and functionality.
+This type strikes a balance between the priorities of both alumni and the institution — managed jointly by alumni and the alma mater.
+Regardless of whether it was established by the institution or by alumni, this association accommodates both stakeholders equally in its structure and functionality.

 Structure